 The tenth plague awakens Pharaoh to the realization that Moshe's original warning of ‘dever’ or ‘cherev’ (see 5:3) has actually come true.
-Now, he finally gives in to the very last of Moshe's demands - that they can even take their sheep and cattle with them (recall that is where the last set of negotiations broke down).
+Now, he finally gives in to the very last of Moshe's demands - allowing them to take their sheep and cattle with them on their journey to the desert.
+(Recall that is where the last set of negotiations broke down.)

-Not only does Pharaoh allow Bnei Yisrael a three-day journey to offer ‘korbanot’, he even requests that pray on his behalf (to make a MISHEBERACH for him - "u-berachtem gam oti" / see 12:32)!
+Not only does Pharaoh allow Bnei Yisrael a three-day journey to offer ‘korbanot’, he even requests that Moshe will pray there on his behalf (to make a MISHEBERACH for him - see 12:32 "u-berachtem gam oti")!

-Clearly, even after the Tenth Plague, Pharaoh only permits Bnei Yisrael to worship God in the desert!
-And after all, why not?
-That's all that Moshe ever asked for!
+Clearly, even after the Tenth Plague, Pharaoh only grants Bnei Yisrael permission to worship God in the desert!
+And for the very simple reason - that's all that Moshe ever asked for!

-This explains why the entire Egyptian nation urges Bnei Yisrael to leave as quickly as possible (see 12:33-35).
+This also explains why the entire Egyptian nation urges Bnei Yisrael to leave as quickly as possible (see 12:33-35).
 They want to make sure that Bnei Yisrael can sacrifice to their God as soon as possible - thereby bringing this horrifying plague to an end (see 12:33).
 This explains beautifully why the Egyptians 'LEND' [‘va-yish’alu’] Bnei Yisrael their finest wares, to encourage them to leave as quickly as possible (see 12:35-36).
-After all, since Bnei Yisrael are only taking 'holiday leave’, the Egyptians assume that their slaves will soon return to Egypt and bring back what they 'borrowed’.
+As Bnei Yisrael are only taking a 'holiday leave’ to worship their God, the Egyptians have every reason to assume they will return afterward back to Egypt - and bring back what they 'borrowed’.

 The Torah uses the word 'borrowed' to describe what Bnei Yisrael took from the Egyptians, for that's exactly what they did!